YoungCapital- Make Money Work

 Word from Ineke Kooistra –

-Ineke has been working in the recruitment and secondment branche for 25 years now.
-Both in the general and specialised staffing sections.
-Additionally, she has also set up and expanded various specialisations within the IT staffing market.
-Her role as CEO of YoungCapital is to get people moving, motivate them and coach them.
+Ineke has been working in the recruitment and secondment branch for 25 years now.
+Both in the general and specialized staffing sections.
+Additionally, she has also set up and expanded various specializations within the IT staffing market.
+Her role as CEO of YoungCapital is to get people moving, motivate them, and coach them.
 She also safeguards the strategic decisions they make together as a company.
-Obviously, everyone makes their own decisions in their own line of expertise.
+Everyone makes their own decisions in their line of expertise.
 But, when it’s necessary, she has the final say.

 A recruitment agency works with real people, not specific products.
-They match people with organisations and want them to help each other to be the best they can be.
-The professionals responsible for the buy in are satisfied when they can get employees for the lowest price.
-This puts them in a squeeze, because they see the real value of the employees for these organisations.
+They match people with organizations and want them to help each other to be the best they can be.
+The professionals responsible for the buy-in are satisfied when they can get employees for the lowest price.
+This puts them in a squeeze because they see the real value of the employees for these organizations.
 YoungCapital wants to make them more productive.
 This is only possible with a higher margin.

-“Curiosity and being attentive to your own people is the most important.”
+“Curiosity and being attentive to your people is the most important.”

 Make sure that you always seek out an honest and open conversation, and take your time to listen to each other.
 Give your employees the freedom they deserve, and always make them feel like they’re worth it.
 I try and incorporate what’s best for everybody into all my decisions.
 Whether it’s the client, Young Capital employees, or the company as a whole.
 Never do anything for personal gain.
 Always look ahead and consider all your options, while at the same time making weekly and monthly reports.

 For recent and latest updates regarding business news, industry trends, etc. Please subscribe Newsletter from “The Enterprise World” at “Subscribe“